ページタイトル

 Efforts for 3R in Kyushu Miike Area

-In FY2020, the Miike Rare Metal Plant of the Engineered Powders Division of Mitsui Kinzoku and Miike Smelting Co., Ltd. established a process to effectively utilize byproduct chloride compounds, in cooperation with local companies.
+The Miike Rare Metal Plant of the Engineered Powders Division of Mitsui Kinzoku and Miike Smelting Co., Ltd. established a process to effectively utilize byproduct chloride compounds, in cooperation with local companies.
 Hydrochloric acid produced as a byproduct in another company’s manufacturing process was previously disposed of by a waste disposal operator.
 The Miike Rare Metal Plant uses the byproduct in its material melting process and has subsequently reduced the amount of hydrochloric acid purchased for use in the process.
 The chlorine solution byproduct of this process had been neutralized and discharged as wastewater.
 However, by reusing it for neutralizing exhaust gas and in the washing process at Miike Smelting, we have reduced the amount of neutralizer and wastewater.
 This initiative has enabled us and the local companies to effectively utilize the byproduct chloride compounds.
 Going forward, we will further increase the rate of reuse, thereby promoting our 3R activities.